ScottKirvan/ScooterMarkdownStyle/README.md

 >> ...by using additional greater-than signs right next to each other...
 > > > ...or with spaces between arrows.

+> You can also do a
+>
+> Multi-paragraph blockquote

 ## Lists